shastra-adhyayana/shastra-adhyayana.github.io/_pages/paribhasha/002-pratyaksha.md

 Vedanta says that chaitanyam is indeed pratyaksha pramaa.
 The modifications of the mind (antaH karaNa vRtti) which evelope this chaitanya (avacChedakatvaat) are also spoken of as gyaana.
-Thus, pratyaksha gyaana is chaitanya alone.
-But, via gyaanatvopachaara, pratyaksha pramaana is the vritti of the mind.
+Thus, pratyaksha pramaa is chaitanya alone.
+But, via gyaanatvopachaara, knowledge of objects is also pratyaksha pramaa, and the relevant pramana is the vrittis of the mind.